Best Espresso Machine Under $500: Top Picks for Home Baristas

 Do You Need a Grinder?

 Fresh-ground coffee makes a huge difference in espresso quality.
-All of these machines work with pre-ground coffee, but for the best results, budget $50-$100 for a burr grinder.
+The Barista Express has a built-in grinder — for the other machines on this list, you'll want to budget $50-$100 for a separate burr grinder.

 Budget grinder picks: